-The March issue of the Manchester Law Society features Managing Partner and Supervising Solicitor Louise Straw discussing her time at Burton Copeland, and addressing the impact technology has had on the firm in lockdown.
+The March issue of the Manchester Law Society features Managing Partner and Supervising Solicitor Louise Straw.
+She discusses her time at Burton Copeland, and addresses the impact technology has had on the firm in lockdown.

-Louise covers in the piece some of the proudest cases she has worked on, citing ongoing and past cases.
-Louise is also asked to explore some of the biggest challenges she has faced whilst working in the profession, explaining the frustration of the stereotypes that come along with working on legal cases.
+In the article Louise covers some of the proudest cases she has worked on and cites ongoing and past cases.
+Louise also explores some of the biggest challenges she has faced whilst working in the profession.
+She shares her frustration regarding the stereotypes that come along with working on legal cases.